BendyLand/blbuild/README.md

  - `blbld print`: This constructs the command from `blbld` and prints it to the console.
    - This can be handy if you want to copy the command without running, to add things additional flags (such as -g).

+**Note:** In commands that result in an executable (such as `build`), including `mv` as an additional argument will move the binary to the same directory as the source files.
+Omitting this argument will keep its path strict to the specified output argument (-o).

 ## Examples

 > This project contains a `test` directory with some simple C++ files.
 To reset this directory, run `rm test/*.o test/main`.